By Matt Lalande in CPP Disability, Long-Term Disability on November 07, 2023

 To summarize, the CPP Disability test requires that an individual has a disability that is both:

-The applicant also must have made significant contributions, which typically requires contributions in four of the last six years at a minimum level.
-The application process involves submitting a detailed package that includes personal information, a medical report, and consent forms, which can be accessed through Service Canada either online or at their physical locations.
-The program aims to offer a financial safety net to those who have participated in the workforce and are now facing the challenges of a significant health-related work interruption.
+The applicant also must have made significant contributions, typically in four of the last six years at a minimum.
+The application process involves submitting a detailed package that includes personal information, a medical report, and consent forms, which can be accessed online or at their physical locations through Service Canada.

 Applying for Canada Pension Plan (CPP) disability benefits involves several steps.
 Here’s a point-form guide to the process:

-Yes, Canada Pension Plan (CPP) disability benefits are taxable income.
-When you receive CPP disability benefits, you must report them on your annual income tax return.
-The Canada Revenue Agency (CRA) considers these benefits as income, and you will be taxed accordingly.
-You can request that tax be deducted from your monthly payment to avoid having to pay a large amount at tax time.
-It’s also worth noting that if you have little other income, the taxes due on your CPP disability benefits may be quite low, and you might even be eligible for certain tax credits and deductions that could reduce your taxable income.
+You can request that tax be deducted from your monthly payment to avoid paying a large amount at tax time.
+It’s also worth noting that if you have little other income, the taxes due on your CPP disability benefits may be pretty low, and you might even be eligible for certain tax credits and deductions that could reduce your taxable income.

 The differences between long-term disability (LTD) and Canada Pension Plan (CPP) disability benefits are not always clear-cut.

-To be eligible for Canada Pension Plan (CPP) Disability benefits, you must have a severe and prolonged disability that prevents you from being able to work at any job on a regular basis.
-The term “severe” means that you have a mental or physical disability that regularly stops you from doing any type of substantially gainful work.
-“Prolonged” means that the disability is long-term and of indefinite duration, or is likely to result in death.
-Additionally, you must have made sufficient contributions to the CPP during your working years.
-Typically, this means you must have contributed to the CPP in four of the last six years at a certain minimum level, or three of the last six years if you have contributed for at least 25 years.
+“Prolonged” means that the disability is long-term and indefinite or will likely result in death.
+Additionally, you must have contributed sufficiently to the CPP during your working years.
+Typically, this means you must have contributed to the CPP in four of the last six years at a certain minimum level or three of the last six years if you have contributed for at least 25 years.
 It’s important to note that these contributions are based on earnings from employment or self-employment in Canada.

 The amount of benefits received from LTD and CPP disability can also differ.
 With LTD, the monthly payout is a pre-determined percentage of your income before becoming disabled.